cheatham1/SoftwareBook/analyses.md

 Hadronic $$W$$ boson decays lead to the presence of two jets due to the two quarks.

-Final states with leptons and missing  are typical for many new physics models ([supersymmetry](https://home.cern/about/physics/supersymmetry) is a classic example) but also for many Standard Model processes.
+Final states with leptons and missing transverse momentum are typical for many new physics models ([supersymmetry](https://home.cern/about/physics/supersymmetry) is a classic example) but also for many Standard Model processes.

 Understanding the Standard Model processes possessing multiple leptons and missing transverse momentum is crucial in the quest to discover or rule out these models.